bbc/tams/docs/appnotes/0021-media-integrity.md

 ## TAMS Architecture

 A TAMS Service, and associated workflow will often be architect as follows.

-A write client originates media (how is not important at this point).
+1. A write client originates media (how is not important at this point).
-It registers a Flow with the TAMS Service.
+2. It registers a Flow with the TAMS Service.
-Then requests the allocation of a number of Objects and associated PUT URLs.
+3. Then requests the allocation of a number of Objects and associated PUT URLs.
-Uploads media to those Objects (directly to the storage backend).
+4. Uploads media to those Objects (directly to the storage backend).
   And registers them against the Flow via Flow Segments.
-A read client queries to find the Flow it requires.
+5. A read client queries to find the Flow it requires.
-Requests the Flow's Segments, with their associated Object GET URLs.
+6. Requests the Flow's Segments, with their associated Object GET URLs.
-It the retrieves the Objects and assembles them in sequence for use.
+7. It then retrieves the Objects and assembles them in sequence for use.

 ```mermaid
 architecture-beta